Charismatics, Headaches and Healings

 Many readers are probably asking, who is a Charismatic, and why should I care?
 The following answers these questions.

-Charismatics are people mainly from the 1960s onward under rthe inspiration of the Pentecostal wave that started in the early 1900s.
+Charismatics are people mainly from the 1960s onward, inspired by the Pentecostal wave that began in the early 1900s.
 Their central doctrines emphasize a mystic union with God through the baptism of the Holy Spirit, speaking in tongues, and sensitivity to the supernatural.

 The Charismatics initially continued attending their Anglican/Episcopalian, Baptist, Methodist, and other mainline churches.
 They tried to bring their spiritual awakening to their traditional brethren but failed.
 The result was that many of these people voluntarily left or were forced out.
 As a consequence, these people formed their independent churches.

 These collections of independent churches are the substance of the Charismatic Movement.
 Apart from their emphasis on the supernatural, a significant attribute is the autonomous nature and avoidance of denominational or sectarian features.
 Because of this, there is a wide range of expressions and practices within the Charismatic Movement.
-There is no key leader, church, or theologian that represents them.
-Dialogue and cooperation exist between these independent churches, but no desire to form a hierarchical structure.
+There is no key leader, Church, or theologian that represents them.
+Dialogue and cooperation exist among these independent churches, but there is no desire to form a hierarchical structure.

 Those churches that remain in their denominations but under the influence of the Charismatic Movement are called Third Wave churches.
 These often emphasize healing services.

 One may think that the Charismatic Movement is a small slice of the religious pie, but this is not the case.
-It is one of the fastest-growing segments of the Christian faith in the world.
-In the United States alone, the Barna Group states that four out of every ten independent churches are Charismatic based, and 46% of those who attend a protestant meeting are Charismatic.
+It is one of the fastest-growing segments of the Christian faith worldwide.
+In the United States alone, the Barna Group states that 4 out of every 10 independent churches are Charismatic, and 46% of those who attend a Protestant meeting are Charismatic.
 1

 The practice of divine healings is typical of a charismatic liturgical experience and an integral part of their religious identity.